Kevv28/Kevv28/README.md

 – Led the backend engineering team, owning system design, scalability planning, and backend architecture for the Salhakar platform.
-– Worked closely with AI research and frontend teams to design efficient APIs and data pipelines enabling AI-driven legal and research workflows.
+– Worked closely with AI research and frontend teams to design efficient APIs and data pipelines enabling AI driven legal and research workflows.
 – Developed high-performance backend services using Python and FastAPI to support continuous data ingestion and querying.